New: Toggle interventions here

 The Satellite's First Clue

-In August 2017, the European Space Agency's Sentinel-2 (Copernicus) satellite constellation scanned the valley.
-It measured the Normalized Difference Vegetation Index (NDVI) — a standardized proxy for photosynthetic health and green biomass.
+In September 2017, just weeks before the apples were scheduled to be harvested, the European Space Agency's Sentinel-2 (Copernicus) satellite constellation scanned the valley.
+It measured the Normalized Difference Vegetation Index (NDVI) : a standardized proxy for photosynthetic health and green biomass.
 (In plain terms: NDVI is a 0–1 score of how green and photosynthetically active the vegetation is.
 Near 1.0 = dense healthy canopy.
 Near 0.2 = bare soil.)

 The satellite confirmed what farmers could see: the trees were vibrantly healthy.
 In fact, NDVI was actually +2.9% higher than the 10-year historical average.